-- A certificate of free sale and consumption issued by competent authorities in the country of origin.
-The certificate must state that the food is for human consumption, or for processing, or for use as an input in food for human consumption in the country of origin, with a period of validity of 12 months from the date of application - Certificate of chemical, physical and microbiological test conducted by an accredited lab in the country of origin - A letter from the foreign manufacturer, or a power of attorney, authorizing the Venezuelan representative to apply for health registration of the product in Venezuela - A letter of authorization from the Venezuelan representative, if a third party is requesting the health registration on his/her behalf - One sample of the food product - Three copies of the original labels and packages used to market the product in the country of origin - Three copies of the draft label that will be used in Venezuela, in Spanish - In the case of food products that require special storage conditions, these should be clearly indicated - Any other requirement listed by COVENIN standards, the General food Norms, or specifications of MH - List of ingredients, including additives, colors and preservatives
+- Fill out an application for the Health or Sanitary Registration for Food (SIE 5 197) from MINSALUD.
+Documents accompanying the application, certificate of free sale and the authorization or a power of attorney to a representative or a local consultant or agent, must be issued by foreign authorities, translated into Spanish and "apostilled" or stamped (as per The Hague Convention on Foreign Public Documents). - A certificate of free sale and consumption issued by competent authorities in the country of origin, which state that the food has been authorized for human consumption, or for processing, or for use as an input in food for human consumption in the country of origin, with a period of validity of 12 months from the date of application (as previously said, apostilled by a Notary Public.) - Certificate of chemical, physical and microbiological test conducted by an accredited lab in the country of origin (endorsed by USDA.) - A power of attorney, authorizing the Venezuelan representative to apply for health registration of the product in Venezuela (also apostilled by a Notary Public.) - A letter of authorization from the Venezuelan representative, if a third party is requesting the health registration on his/her behalf - One sample of the food product - Three copies of the original labels and packages used to market the product in the country of origin; likewise three examples of the label, in Spanish, that will be used in Venezuela.
+Labels should include the following information: - a.
+Descriptive name of the product - b.
+Trademark - c.
+Net weight - d.
+Net contain - e.
+List of ingredients in the manufacture of the product, in descending order - f.
+Manufacture by...., in.... - g.
+Imported by..... - h.
+Registered in Ministry of Health under number... - In the case of food products that require special storage conditions, these should be clearly indicated - Any other requirement listed by COVENIN standards, the General Food Norms, or specifications of MINSALUD - List of ingredients, including additives, colors and preservatives

-Once all documents are submitted, the MH gives authorization to conduct the corresponding laboratory testing for each of the food products to be registered.
+Once all documents are submitted, MINSALUD gives authorization to conduct the corresponding laboratory testing for each of the food products to be registered.
 For meat, poultry, and dairy products lab tests must be conducted in the BRV's main lab "Instituto Nacional de Higiene Rafael Rangel."
-For all other processed food products, the MH designates (on a case-by-case basis) an accredited private lab to conduct food testing.
-Lab results are submitted directly to MH.
-If the lab results are considered satisfactory, the MH will assign a health registration number.
-Health registration numbers are published in the official gazette.
+For all other processed food products, MINSALUD designates (on a case-by-case basis) an accredited private lab to conduct food testing.
+Lab results are submitted directly MINSALUD.
+If the lab results are considered satisfactory, MINSALUD will assign a health registration number.
+Health registration numbers are published in the Official Gazette.